tymyrddin/red-app/source/docs/techniques/idor.md

 * The Burp extension [Autorize](https://github.com/Quitten/Autorize/) scans for authorization issues by accessing higher-privileged accounts with lower-privileged accounts.
 * The Burp extensions [Auto Repeater](https://github.com/nccgroup/AutoRepeater/) and [AuthMatrix](https://github.com/SecurityInnovation/AuthMatrix/) allow you to automate the process of switching out cookies, headers, and parameters.

+For any serious security researcher, seeing an exposed internal identifier is an immediate invitation to test IDOR vulnerabilities, especially as they are a solid source of bug bounty payouts.
+To identify a potentially insecure object reference, you need to have some idea of how a specific application or website works, how it processes HTTP requests, and what information it should and should not reveal in its HTTP responses.
+Especially for more advanced vulnerabilities that involve passing data through APIs, detecting IDORs can be tricky.

 ## Steps

 1. Create two accounts for each application role and designate one as the attacker account and the other as the victim account.